EDiLD/shiny_apps/glm_explorer/introduction.md

 Under `Simulate`you can specify how to simulate data.
 Under `Model` you can specify which model should be fitted to this data.
-Additionally the `Summary`, a plot of `coefficients` and `Diagnostic` Plots are give for the fitted model.
+Additionally, the `Summary`, a plot of `coefficients` and `Diagnostic` plots are given for the fitted model.